North Face Trail

-Rezduro is organized by the Chíshí Dine’é (Chiricahua Apache Clan) family of northeast Hardrock on the Navajo Nation.
+Rezduro is organized by the Chíshí Dine’é (Chiricahua Apache Clan) family of northeast Hardrock in the Navajo Nation.

 WHAT IS REZDURO?

-Envisioned by Nigel James and mobilized by his friends and family, Rezduro is the first Indigenous-led mountain bike enduro race.
+Envisioned by Nigel James and his mentors and mobilized by his friends and family, Rezduro is the first Indigenous-led mountain bike enduro race.

 Nigel dreamed of bridging his grandparent’s sheep herding trails with his passion for mountain bike enduro racing, and in 2021, Rezduro was born.